Sthreepadham: Plot summary

-Balasudha (Shelley Kishore) is the third daughter of Jaychandran Nair.
+Balasudha (Shelly Kishore) is the third daughter of Jaychandran Nair.
 Her siblings are Harikrishnan, Jayasudha and Ajayan.
 She is in a relationship with their family friend's son (with knowledge of the family) Sooraj (Arun G Raghavan) whose sister Preethi is Bala's best friend.
 Their marriage is fixed.
 Suddenly as a shock Jaychandran Nair loses all his properties and wealth and is forced to shift into a rental house.
 Their elder son Harikrishnan (Naresh Eswar) is forced to go to Kuwait to provide for the family.
 Due to family clashes between them Bala's and Sooraj's marriage is cancelled and they both part ways (despite their strong attempts to convince their families).

 Balasudha tries to commit suicide but is saved on time.
 Her family starts seeing her as sort of a burden as they struggle with their income now.
 She is forced into an arranged marriage.
 Venugopan comes to meet Bala in an arranged function of the family and their marriage is fixed.
 Although Bala and her brother in law (Manoj) tries to convince her parents it didn't work out.
 Despite VenuGopan being a little too old and also not investigating much about him and his family Bala is forced to marry him.

 After her marriage she moves in with Venugopan's house in Mulavukad.
 Her sad destiny continues as we learn that Venugopan and his brothers and alcoholics and that their mother (her Mother in law) is the root of all evils in the family.
 On her first day there Bala (who is a vegetarian) is forced to clean and cook raw meat and fish.
 Her sister in law (Anila - Venugopan's brother's wife) warns her about her life there (from this we can see that she is also a victim of constant physical and verbal attacks from her in laws).